perrin-isir/xomx/xaio/tutorials/xaio_kidney_classif.md

 ![alt text](imgs/tuto1_markers.png
 "Marker gene expressions")

-Interestingly, we observe here that, for the label "TCGA-KIRP", the selected marker genes are mostly downregulated (which does not mean that upregulated marker genes cannot lead to similarly good results).
+Interestingly, we observe here that, for the label `"TCGA-KIRP"`, the selected marker genes are mostly downregulated (which does not mean that upregulated marker genes cannot lead to similarly good results).